jogregoire/devenv-vm/README.md

 # Set up a virtual machine as a development environment

 Create a reproducible, automated, isolated development environment for Python and Node.js.
-Redis and Docker are also there.
+Redis is also there.
 The OS is Ubuntu 16.04.

-# Vagrant, VirtualBox and Ansible
+## Vagrant, VirtualBox and Ansible

 Vagrant, VirtualBox and Ansible can be used to automate the creation and provisioning of a virtual machine (VM).

 Vagrant lets you script the creation of the VM.
 The machine type is defined in the Vagrantfile.
 In the background, Vagrant relies on VirtualBox as the default provider.
 The Vagrantfile also sets a provisioner (Ansible here) that configures the VM.

-The Ansible playbook in this repo installs Node.js, Redis and Docker.
+The Ansible playbook in this repo installs Node.js, Redis.
 You can easily remove what you don't want by removing roles in the `provisioning/playbook.yml` file.
 Python 2.7 and Python 3.5 are already provided by Ubuntu.

 The provided Vagrantfile works on all OS, including Windows; Usually, Ansible runs from the host.
 However, Ansible from a Windows control machine is not supported.
 Instead, using the `ansible_local` provisioner, Vagrant install Ansible and execute the playbook directly _on_ the VM.

-# Requirements
+## Requirements

 You need the following: